The Seminar is comprised of four topics, each one discussed in a series of three lectures.

 The dispute of these two positions causes sparks to fly.
 With reference to Futurism and what has since come along in contemporary art, Mazzucconi points out that Futurism has introduced the myths of speed, violence, and tecnhique, which have then led not only to totalitarian regimes but to the failure of the frenetic society in which we’re living today.

-contemporary.
+“ Talking about Futurism, I am also very impressed by its very name, which I usually compare to another word: contemporary.
 When Futurism originated, people were confident about the future, yet in a utopian and tragically foreboding accent: on the contrary, we cannot find an outlet for spiritual faith anywhere, as we are all fixated on this idea of the contemporary as the one and only value, which levels everything to the present time.”

 Seveso explains an alternative interpretation of the contemporary art under the statement that “ the dimension of art and relevant institutions has now been reduced to a bunch of styles and visual languages which art has to match in order to be worthy of the contemporary label, or even to be still named art.
 To better explain, this concept of the contemporary has become a sort of mannerism and has to be strongly discouraged, because contemporary is an adjective that should be suitable to all that happens, for the good and the bad, in its contradictions and positive features”.